AnyChart/docs.anychart.com/Maps/Seat_Maps/Seat_Map.md

 ### AJAX

-At first, we need to include the jQuery library.
-Put a script with a link into the <head> section of the sample code.
+At first, let's include the jQuery library.
+Reference it properly using the `script` tag.

 ```
 <script src="https://code.jquery.com/jquery-latest.min.js"></script>
 ```

-To get the SVG file we need to load the document using AJAX:
+To get the SVG file it's necessary to load the document using AJAX:

 ```
 $.ajax({